 Bookstore - Ext.
 4262

-Once hired, the office where you will be working needs to give you an Employment Offer Letter.
-You need to make an appointment at the Office of Student Engagement and present this letter.
-The Office of International Students will provide you with On-Campus Work Permit.
+Once hired, the office where you will be working needs to give you an official Employment Offer Letter (on letterhead, signed, and dated).
+You will need to bring this letter to the OSE - Office of International Student Life where you will complete an On Campus Work Authorization request form.
+We will then provide you with an on-campus work permission letter.

 Curricular Practical Training (CPT) is a form of paid or unpaid employment which allows you to put your classroom knowledge to practice.
 CPT must be an integral part of your curriculum.
-This will take form of an internship or practicum which is directly related to your program of study.
+This will take the form of an internship or practicum which is directly related to your program of study.
 CPT may be either full-time or part-time.
 Part-time is defined as 20 hours or less, anything above 20 hours is considered full-time.
-However, you may only work part-time while school is in session (fall and spring semesters).

 Once you have gathered and submitted all of the above documents, the OSE-ISL will confirm your eligibility.
-Your SEVIS Form I-20 will then be endorsed for work authorization.
+Your SEVIS Form I-20 will then be endorsed for the work authorization with specific internship dates.
 You will need to show this endorsement to your employer.
 Be sure to properly sign your new Form I-20.

 Important Notes and Limitations

-Similarly to CPT, Optional Practical Training is temporary employment for practical training directly related to the student's major area of study.
-However, OPT is not part of the curriculum, and therefore doesn't redeem any academic credit.
-OPT can occur while school is in session (pre-completion OPT) or after the completion of all courses and requirements for a degree (post-completion OPT).
-For each educational level (B.A./B.S., M.A./M.S., PhD.) you are allowed 12 months of OPT.
+Optional Practical Training is temporary employment for practical training directly related to the student's major of study.
+OPT typically occurs after the completion of all courses and requirements for a degree (post-completion OPT).
+For each educational level (B.A./B.S., M.A./M.S., PhD.) you are allowed one period of 12 month OPT.

 Important Notes and Limitations